Probate Q&A Series

 When a person dies in North Carolina, their estate must pay valid debts and creditor claims before distributing remaining assets to heirs.
 The process starts when the personal representative (also known as the executor) qualifies with the clerk of superior court under Chapter 28A of the North Carolina General Statutes.
 The representative follows specific steps to notify creditors, evaluate claims, and settle debts.

-2. Filing Deadlines: Creditors have four months from the first date of publication, or 60 days after actual notice by mail, to file written claims against the estate.
-Late claims face disallowance unless the court finds good cause.
+2. Filing Deadlines: Creditors generally have three months from the first date of publication, or 30 days after actual notice by mail if mailed after first publication, to present claims against the estate.
+Claims not presented by the applicable deadline are generally barred, subject to limited statutory exceptions.

 3. Reviewing and Allowing Claims: The representative reviews each claim and decides to allow or disallow it.
 Allowed claims become estate debts.
-If the personal representative rejects a claim, the creditor can petition the court for a hearing.
+If the personal representative rejects a claim, the creditor may commence a civil action on the claim within the time allowed by law.

 4. Paying Claims in Order of Priority: North Carolina law sets a payment hierarchy.
-The representative uses estate funds to pay administrative expenses first (including court costs and attorney fees), then funeral expenses, taxes, and secured claims.
-Next come unsecured claims such as medical bills and credit cards.
+The representative uses estate funds to pay costs and expenses of administration first, then funeral expenses, costs of gravestone and reasonable tombstone, the year’s allowance to the surviving spouse and children, debts and taxes with preference under federal law, taxes with preference under North Carolina law, judgments, secured claims to the extent of the value of the security, and other claims.
 See N.C.G.S. § 28A-16-2.

 5. Handling Insolvent Estates: If debts exceed available assets, the estate is insolvent.
-The representative must prorate payments among unsecured creditors.
-Heirs receive nothing until all allowed claims resolve.
+The representative must pay claims according to statutory priority, and claims within a class are paid pro rata if estate assets are insufficient.
+Heirs receive nothing until all higher-priority allowed claims resolve.

-6. Final Accounting and Distribution: Once debts and expenses are paid, the representative prepares a final accounting and asks the court to approve distributions.
-Only then does the representative distribute remaining property to beneficiaries.
+6. Final Accounting and Distribution: Once debts and expenses are paid, the representative prepares a final accounting and distributes remaining property to beneficiaries in accordance with law.

 Key Takeaways